 In the public sphere, Claire has generated ideas in many areas.
 An out-of-the-box thinker, she identifies needs, generates ideas to meet them, and connects the right actors to move the projects forward.
-In 2017, inspired by the practical experience American gain in their studies, she created Apportez vos talents à l'innovation publique and recruited Harvard and MIT students and pairs to be hosted in French public organizations in Toulouse, where they participated in classes, a hackathon and public service internships.
+In 2017, inspired by the practical experience American gain in their studies, she created Apportez vos talents à l'innovation publique and recruited Harvard and MIT students to be hosted in French public organizations in Toulouse, where they participated in classes, a hackathon and public service internships.

 In 2015, Claire participated in the Asylum Law Clinic at the Harvard Law School and was granted honors for her clinical work with asylum seekers.
-Passionate about it, she worked pro-bono on six cases.
+Passionate about it, she worked pro-bono on four cases.
 Before coming to the U.S., Claire worked as a history teacher in both traditional and pedagogically innovative settings.